We have secured a long-overdue secondary breast cancer audit in England and Wales, delivering on one of the key calls from our Unsurvivors campaign.

 What impact will an audit have?

-This fantastic achievement securing an audit in England means that we will no longer need to estimate the number of people living with this disease.
+This fantastic achievement securing an audit in England and Wales means that we will no longer need to estimate the number of people living with this disease.
 We will begin to understand the experiences of people with secondary breast cancer - the outcomes of different care and treatment and the differences across the country.

 We hope this will in turn lead to patients living with this disease being better supported and less alone; to cancer services and clinical trials being planned to meet their needs, to the cancer workforce required being known, including the number of specialist secondary breast cancer nurses needed.